clamsproject/aapb-annotations/README.md

 A piece of software to process the raw manual annotations and generate the publicly-available "gold" dataset.
 The input file format to the tools/apps can vary (e.g. `.csv`, `.json`).
-In addition to the main code file, if the code requires additional dependencies/scripts, they can stay in the same directory.
+In addition to the main code file, if the code requires additional dependencies/scripts, they can stay in the same label at that subdirectory.
 The dependencies information can be written down in the `README.md` file or in a machine-friendly file with the list of dependencies (e.g. `requirements.txt` for `pip`).

 #### Final "Gold" dataset files
 > [!IMPORTANT]
 > `golds` directory

-This directory contains the public "gold" dataset generated by the above script.
-The script _must_ generate one file per GUID (video/audio/text document) and the number of gold files in this directory _must_ match the sum of GUIDs in all batches (`YYMMDD-xxx` subdirectories) annotated.
+This contains the public "gold" dataset generated by the above script.
+The script _must_ generate one file per GUID (video/audio/text document) and the number of gold files in this subdirectory _must_ match the sum of GUIDs in all batches (`YYMMDD-xxx` subdirectories) annotated.
 The gold dataset is a set of files that are in a format that is ready for use with the newly developed tools.
 I.e. The raw file must be properly formatted so that tools in the next step of the process can use this dataset.

 #### Information README
 > [!IMPORTANT]
-> `README.md` _(and possibly `guidelines.md`)_
+> `README.md` (_and possibly `guidelines.{md,ppt}`_)

 Project-specific information, including but not limited to:
 * Annotation project name